GatorCogitate/cogitate_tool/README.md

 ##### The Token

 The purpose of a token in this context provides an alternate passwords that you can use to authenticate.
 The personal access tokens with Git allows you to authenticate with a token in place of your password.
 This is vital for our tool because it allows the user to be used for HTTPS Git operations.

 * How To Generate a token

-The following will demonstrate step by step the process to generate a token in order to use the tool.
+The following will demonstrate step by step the process to generate a token in order to use the tool:
   1. Cick your profile icon on GitHub and then click Settings
   2. On the sidebar, click the Developer settings and then Personal access tokens.
   3. Click Generate new token.
   4. Add a token description and click Generate token.
   5. Save the token for future use.

 Do note that for security reasons, you will not be able to see the token again once logged off.

 * Datatype: String
 * Required: True